Dammyololade/ticket-pr-validation-action/README.md

 ### Testing with Real APIs

-Test the action with real Linear and GitHub APIs using the provided script:
+For action developers: Test the action with real Linear and GitHub APIs using the provided script:

 ```bash
 export LINEAR_API_KEY="your-linear-api-key"